Board of directors

 François Briand, Ph.D

-Dr. Briand has served as an expert in diabetic dyslipidemia since October 2007.
-He has worked extensively on the development of novel in vivo assays (e.g. oxLDL-reverse cholesterol transport experiment) and nutritional animal models, all presented in international meetings and numerous publications.
+Dr. Briand has served as an expert in metabolic diseases since October 2007.
+He has worked extensively on the development of novel in vivo assays and animal models of obesity/type 2 diabetes and related co-morbidities, all presented in international meetings and published in numerous publications.

 Dr. Briand received the ASBMB Journal of Lipid Research Junior Investigator Award in 2016, as well as the Berman-Zech Award in 2018, for his research work on preclinical evaluation of drugs targeting type 2 diabetes, dyslipidemia, diabetic nephropathy and NASH.